backbone-paginator/backbone.paginator/README.md

 ##Credits

-This project is based on initial prior work on a paginator by @bmsterling and has been extended by @addyosmani in both the paginator and views to cover a extra pieces (code cleanup, sort by fields, ajax/query pagination, requests etc.)
+This project is based on initial prior work on a paginator by @bmsterling and has been extended by @addyosmani in both the paginator and views to cover a few extra pieces (code cleanup, sort by fields, ajax/query pagination, requests etc.)

 ##Project status